ayelishaamoah/CV/README.md

 ## Ayelisha Amoah

 Aspiring software engineer with a background in customer analytics.
-Recently taken the leap and joined Makers Academy with hopes of joining an innovative, fast paced tech company.
+Recently took the leap and joined Makers Academy with hopes of joining an innovative, fast paced tech company.

 ## Skills